Ghost Towns In Alabama

 Fort Gaines, Alabama

 The tunnel systems within Fort Gaines were used quickly to transport supplies and move from one posted location to another while under enemy fire.
-The fort has severely damaged the outer walls by hurricanes and tropical storms.
-The natural disasters exposed a new danger to the inhabitants.
+Hurricanes and tropical storms severely damaged the outer walls of the fort, exposing the inhabitants to new dangers.

-The fort has been a popular tourist destination since it opened to the public.
+Since opening to the public, the fort has been a popular tourist destination.
 Fort Gaines is also a well-known spot for paranormal investigators, groups, and clubs trying to communicate with the past’s spirits.
-Paranormal experiences that have been reported by visitors of the fort include phantom footsteps and unexplainable dark shadows and figures that resemble soldiers.
+Visitors have reported paranormal experiences including phantom footsteps, unexplainable dark shadows, and figures that resemble soldiers.

 When planning a trip to Fort Gaines, it is essential to remember that the fort is old and has suffered from both battle and weather damage.
 To maintain visitors’ safety, some site areas will be off-limits without permission for approval.